ms/buildtogether.tech/src/important.md

 > attention, and mood, may find that other approaches work better for them.
 >
 > But while society accepts that people of different heights need different desks
-> and seating to be comfortable, there is still a lot of <span i="mental health
+> and seating to be comfortable, there is still a lot of [% i "mental health
-> (stigma associated with)">stigma</span> associated with differences in mental
+> (stigma associated with)" %]stigma[% /i %] associated with differences in mental
 > function, which are often measured by [how inconvenient they are to other
 > people][adhd-thread].
 One example is how tests for <span g="adhd"
 > i="ADHD">attention-deficit/hyperactivity disorder</span> (ADHD) are